 Do you treat it the same way you do regular bread, or does it require special treatment?

 If you’re not quite sure what’s the answer to that question, this article is for you.
-In it, we go through storage, shelf life, and going bad of banana bread.
-Let’s dive in.
+Here’s what we cover:

 How To Store Banana Bread

 Main article: How to store banana bread?

 What’s true for both regular bread and banana bread is that you should keep it in an airtight bag or container (BBC).
 This way, it doesn’t dry out and go stale that quickly.

 When it comes to whether or not you should refrigerate banana bread, it depends.
 In most cases, refrigeration isn’t necessary, but if it’s one that’s moist on the inside or with unmashed banana pieces, storing it in the fridge is a smart move.

 For store-bought ones, look for guidelines on the packaging or ask the clerk.
 Some of them require keeping in the fridge, while others not necessarily so.
 It all depends on the ingredients that go into the batter.
 In many cases, the choice is up to you on whether you chill it in the fridge or not (BBB).

 If you’re not quite sure if your store-bought banana bread requires refrigeration or not, stay on the safe side and store it in the fridge.
 Even if it’s not a requirement, it retains moistness for longer that way.

 When it comes to homemade banana bread, check the recipe you’re using for instructions.
 Typically, those recipes don’t include any additional preservatives, and some call for refrigeration.
 If you can’t be bothered with finding the recipe, just put the loaf into an airtight container and in the fridge.